Seahorse

 5. Seahorse is a poor swimmer

-They swim upright and rely on their dorsal fin beating at 30-70 times per second to propel themselves along.
+They swim upright and rely on their dorsal fin beating 30-70 times per second to propel themselves.

 6. It is master of camouflage